 Critics say the age of the sedan is in the past.
-Don’t tell Kia or Nissan, as both companies continue to produce elegant, sporty sedans in multiple sizes.
-The 2024 Kia K5 and 2024 Nissan Altima compete in the midsize sedan category.
+Don’t tell Kia or Nissan!
+Both companies continue to produce elegant, sporty sedans in multiple sizes.
+The 2025 Kia K5 and 2025 Nissan Altima compete in the midsize sedan category.

-The K5, formerly known as the Optima, entered its fifth generation of production in the 2019 model year.
-The Altima has been around a little longer and entered its sixth generation in the 2019 model year, too.
+The K5, formerly known as the Optima, entered its fifth generation of production in the 2021 model year.
+The Altima has been around a little longer and entered its sixth generation in the 2019 model year.

 Let’s find out which of these established midsized sedans is right for you and your family.

-Kia offers its 2024 K5 sedan in five trim levels, with two turbocharged engines and front- or all-wheel drive (FWD or AWD).
-Prices start at $25,390 for the LXS base model.
-But if you’re looking for a family car with spice, you’ll want the GT model, which starts at $31,790.
-Its 290-horsepower engine and dual-clutch automatic transmission with paddle shifters make it the enthusiast’s choice.
+Kia offers its 2025 K5 sedan in four trim levels, with two versions of its 2.5-liter 4-cylinder engine — with turbo or without — as well as the option of front-wheel drive (FWD) or all-wheel drive (AWD).
+If you’re looking for a family car with spice, you’ll want the GT model, with its 290-horsepower engine and dual-clutch automatic transmission with paddle shifters make it the enthusiast’s choice.

 Kia K5 Highlights